What is pulmonary vein stenosis?

 There are two main forms of treatment:

-- Medical therapy: Medications are an important aspect of treating PVS.
+- Medical therapy: Medication is an important part of treating PVS.
 This may include diuretics, which can help relieve congestion in the lungs and ease symptoms of PVS.
 In some cases, children are also treated with medications for pulmonary hypertension, a type of high blood pressure that affects the arteries in the lungs and right side of the heart.
-In addition, the Children's Healthcare of Atlanta PVS Program has begun trials with novel medication, including immunosuppression medications, such as rapamycin and Gleevec.
+In addition, the Children's PVS Program has begun trials with novel medication, including immunosuppression medications, such as rapamycin and Gleevec.
 These medications show early promise in slowing or diminishing the worsening of PVS.

-- Direct vein therapy: Infants and children with PVS will likely undergo surgical or catheter-based intervention to treat affected veins.
-A child with PVS will typically undergo regular cardiac catheterizations so that the affected pulmonary veins can undergo balloon dilation or stenting to maintain the veins and keep them from closing off.
-Oftentimes, catheterizations are performed frequently—almost monthly—for the first two years of a child's life.
-However, as the disease begins to slow down, usually by age 2, the need for this type of treatment slows, with many older children undergoing a catheterization only one to two times each year.
+- Direct vein therapy: Infants and children with PVS will likely undergo surgical or catheter-based interventions to treat affected veins.
+A child with PVS will typically have regular cardiac catheterizations so that the affected pulmonary veins can undergo balloon dilation or stenting to maintain the veins and keep them from closing off.
+In many cases, catheterizations are performed frequently—almost monthly—for the first two years of a child's life.
+However, as the disease begins to slow down, usually by age 2, the need for this type of treatment slows, with many older children undergoing a catheterization only one or two times each year.

 What makes the PVS Program at Children's unique?

 The Children’s PVS Program includes a multidisciplinary team within the Children's Heart Center.
 With more than 130 children treated in our program over the past five years, Children's has one of the largest populations of patients with PVS in the country.